RS1 Maps

 2.3.1.
 Generate animations

-In time series maps, it is possible to generate an animation across a range of dates.
-Once you have entered a date (which will be the last of the animation range), select the “Animation” menu and choose the number of periods (for example, to show 3 “frames” or periods, type 3).
-Then select the length of the period, that is, the time range.
-Add a number and, in the menu that appears just below, the time unit (“Minutes”, “Hours”, “Days”, etc.) For example, if you want to generate an animation of 10 images, separated by 1 day between them, type 10 in “Number of periods”, 1 in “Period length” and select Day in the corresponding menu.
-Finally, you can select the animation speed in frames per second (“fps”).
-By default, if you don't include any values, the animation will play at one frame per second.
-I recommend not adding a number greater than 10 for optimal performance.
+For time series maps, you can animate over a range of dates.
+Once you've entered a date (which will be the last date in the animation range), go to the Animation section (by clicking on the cogwheel next to the map name) and choose the number of periods (for example, to display 3 "frames" or periods, type 3).
+Then select the length of the period, i.e. the time range.
+Add a number and, in the menu that appears just below, the time unit ("Minutes", "Hours", "Days", etc.).
+For example, if you want to animate 10 images, with a 1-day gap between them, type 10 in "Number of periods", 1 in "Period length", and select Day in the corresponding menu.
+Finally, you can select the speed of the animation in frames per second ("fps").
+By default, if you don't enter any values, the animation will play at one frame per second.
+There are limitations to the animation speed.

-To play the animation, select “Play”.
-You can see that the date changes automatically by following the parameters you have indicated.
-To stop the animation, click on “Pause”.
+To play the animation, select "Play".
+You can see that the date changes automatically according to the parameters you entered.
+To stop the animation, press "Pause".
 You can use the opacity control (located on the right) to compare the current image with the previous one.
 You can also change the animation parameters (except the date and time).
-To reset the animation and be able to change the date and time, select “Reset”.
+To reset the animation and be able to change the date and time, select "Restart".

-Keep in mind that, at the beginning of the animation, the maps can take a while to load (until all the frames are cached), so I recommend starting the animation at a low speed and, once all the frames are loaded, stop the animation, increase its speed and start it again.
+Please note that at the beginning of the animation, it may take a while for the maps to load (until all the frames are cached), so I recommend starting the animation at a slow speed and, once all the frames are loaded, pausing the animation, increasing its speed and starting it again.

 3.1.
 Add a bookmark

 You can add bookmarks or favorites to any map, simply by clicking with the right mouse button (on computers) or pressing for a few seconds (on mobile devices) on the place where you want to create the bookmark.
 An icon will appear to indicate the bookmark.
-If you select it, you can see its contents: by default the coordinates of that point appear, but you can edit it, which is what I'm going to show you in the next section.
+If you select it, you can see its contents: by default it appears empty, but you can edit it, which is what I'm going to show you in the next section.
+If you tap on the coordinates, the elevation will be displayed for a few seconds.

-You can also create a bookmark by providing some coordinates: to do this, access the “Markers” menu (blue button with a star), click on “Add coordinates”.
+You can also create a bookmark by providing some coordinates: to do this, access the “Bookmarks” menu (blue button with a star), click on “Add in coordinates”.

 Confirm by clicking on “Add bookmark”.
-The map will automatically adjust to show the marker in the center.
+The map will automatically adjust to show the bookmark in the center.

-Markers appear above any map, meaning if you change the map once created, they will continue to appear above it.
-You can even generate animations by keeping the bookmarks.
+Bookmarks appear above any map, meaning if you change the map once created, they will continue to appear above it.
+You can even generate animations and keep the bookmarks.

-In order not to saturate the map with markers, when there are two or more close enough to each other, they are grouped together and a circle appears with the number of markers that exist in that area.
-Click on the circle to zoom in on the map and show the markers.
+In order not to saturate the map with bookmarks, when there are two or more close enough to each other, they are grouped together and a circle appears with the number of bookmarks that exist in that area.
+Click on the circle to zoom in on the map and show the bookmarks.
+You can disable this behavior in the general settings.

 3.2.
 Edit a bookmark

 When you select a bookmark, you'll see that in the box that appears you have the option to edit its content.
 Click on the edit icon and an edit window will appear.
 There you can change the title and description.
 The description section supports both Markdown and HTML tags.
-You can even add images, videos or audio using the respective tags.
-However, keep in mind that you cannot upload multimedia content to the page and, therefore, you can only add links to that content.
+You can even add links to images, videos or audio using the respective tags.

 For example, to add an image you can type: